chrisjackson-pellicle/paragone-nf/README.md

 This tutorial assumes that you have Singularity and Nextflow installed, and that you have the Y_and_S Singularity image downloaded.
 In addition, you should have the Nextflow pipeline script `yang_and_smith_pipeline_v1_7.nf` and its corresponding config file `yang_and_smith.config`.

-Installation instructions for running on OSX via Vagrant here[LINK].
+Installation instructions for running on OSX via Vagrant here [LINK].

-Instructions for customising the Nextflow config file for your computing resoruces here[LINK].
+Instructions for customising the Nextflow config file for your computing resources here [LINK].

 ## Input data